Max Mata: Sligo Rovers

 On 15 February 2022, it was announced that Mata had signed for League of Ireland Premier Division club Sligo Rovers.
+He was named Sligo Rovers' Young Player of the Year in the same year.
+He finished the 2022 season with seven goals and four assists in sixteen appearances in the league, as well as scoring twice in the Europa Conference League.
+In July 2022, he signed a contract extension until at least the end of the 2024 season.
+In February 2023, he scored a hat-trick in a 3–2 win away to UCD at the UCD Bowl.

+Shrewsbury Town

+On 3 August 2023, Mata signed for League One club Shrewsbury Town on a three-year deal.
+On 1 September 2025, it was announced that Mata had left the club by mutual consent.

+Loan to Sligo Rovers

+On 15 February 2024, it was announced that Mata had returned to Sligo Rovers, on loan until the summer.
+He scored 4 goals in 14 appearances during his time back on loan with the club.

+Loan to Auckland

+On 3 June 2024, it was announced that Mata had joined newly formed A-League side Auckland FC on loan.
+On 18 January 2025, Mata scored his first A-League goal in a 3–0 win over Melbourne City.

+On 10 June 2025, the club announced that Mata would return to Shrewsbury Town.
+Mata scored 2 goals in 19 appearances for the club.

 International career

-U-20
+Youth

 Mata was named in the New Zealand U-20 side for the 2019 FIFA U-20 World Cup.
 He was picked for the tournament even though he would be unavailable for the first two games of the tournament due to a red card that he picked up in the final of the OFC U-19 Championship qualifiers.
 Mata ended up making two appearances for the U-20s, first in the last group game against Uruguay, where he captained the team, and in the round of 16 penalty shootout loss to Colombia.

-National team
+Senior

 Mata made his international debut on 15 November 2019, coming on as a substitute for New Zealand in their 0–1 loss to Lithuania.
-After a king spell out of the national team, he earned a call up in March 2023 for two friendly fixtures against China.
+After a long spell out of the national team, he earned a call up in March 2023 for two friendly fixtures against China, followed by another callup in June for friendlies against Sweden and Qatar.

 Personal life

 Mata is of Māori and Cook Island Māori descent.
+His older brother, Benjamin, is a footballer playing for Wellington Olympic and the Cook Islands national team.